 We have audited the financial statements of PCC Global Plc (the 'parent company') and its subsidiaries (the 'Group') for the year ended 30 June 2023, which comprise the Consolidated Income Statement, the Consolidated Statement of Other Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Parent Company Statement of Financial Position, the Consolidated Statement of Cash Flow, Notes to the Consolidated Financial Statements, including a summary of significant accounting policies, the Parent Company Statement of Changes in Equity and Notes to the Parent Company Financial Statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK-adopted international accounting standards.
-The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and UK-adopted Disclosure Framework (United Kingdom Generally Accepted Accounting Principals).
+The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 'Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Principals).